 Weight

-The heavier Craftsman BP510, standing at 26 lbs, dwarfs the 22 lbs of the Husqvarna 150BT, and may be more physically demanding to operate.
+The heavier Craftsman BP510, weighing 24.7 lbs, surpasses the 22 lbs of the Husqvarna 150BT, requiring more effort to maneuver and resulting in increased fatigue during prolonged use.

 Engine specs comparison